Generic Name: mequinol and tretinoin (ME-kwin-ol, TRET-i-noin) (Topical route)

 Chemical Class: Retinoid

-Mequinol and Tretinoin is used to treat areas of the skin that have become darker after repeated exposure to the sun.
+Mequinol and tretinoin combination solution is used together with a comprehensive skin care and sun avoidance program to treat areas of the skin that have become darker after repeated exposure to the sun.
 These areas are called solar lentigines, or age or liver spots.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: